rupesh1183/director-data-eng-hw/design-approach-readme.md

 ### Possible additional analysis
 1. Table created in Step 6 which holds the most recent snapshot of all interactions (Ratings and response) between player and subject could be used to create a metric such as average_duration of an interaction - in other words what is the average duration of the association between a subject and player.

-### Running the hive script
-1. Its not as straight forward as running the script through a 'hive -f' or a 'hive --conf' (for parameters) bash operator.
-2. Ideally the script will be divided into ddl and hql and ddl is run first and then the hql
-3. Python or the bash wrapper will pass the following parameters while invoking the hive hql script - {year_value},{month_value} & {date_value}